-Give Teens Hands-On Experience with Bullying Prevention
+Give Students Hands-On Experience with Bullying Prevention

 Bully Games combines highly-interactive activities with real-life stories to deliver an impactful message about empathy and bullying prevention.
+Keep reading to learn more about each segment of the program.

 What Students Will Experience

-Teens circulate around the room to greet each other based on the "status symbol" (playing card) that each one holds in her hand.
+Students circulate around the room to greet each other based on the "status symbol" (playing card) that each one holds in her hand.
 If you have a King or Queen, expect to be treated like teen royalty!
 But if you're holding a 2 or 3, people may not want to connect with to you.
 This game provides a nonthreatening introduction to judging others based on social status and appearance.

 When presenter George Halitzka was in middle school, he had a best friend named Jacob.
 When some bullies came for Jacob, George had to decide where his true loyalties would lie.
-Jacob ended up transferring out of the school when it became clear George wasn't a true friend.
+Jacob ended up transferring out of the school when it became clear George wasn't a genuine friend.
 At the end of this cautionary tale, George reminds students that what they say and do now can make an impact on their peers -- for good or for evil -- for a long time to come.

 Groups of 7